bigplans47/order-some-pizza/README.md

 ## Specifications

-_{Behavior 1 (our program should handle):Taking a number from a user and returning a range from 1 to the users number Input Example (When it receives):5
-  Output Example (It should return):1,2,3,4,5
+_{Behavior 1 (our program should handle):Taking user Input from dropdown menu or box Input Example (When it receives):Extra Cheesy Our Number 1 seller Output Example (It should return):Extra Cheesy - as this is the value associated with the input "Extra Cheesy Our Number 1 seller"

-  Behavior 2 (our program should handle):A number that divides by 3 with no remainder is replaced with the word "ping" Input Example (When it receives):7
-  Output Example (It should return):1,2,ping,4,5,ping,7
+  Behavior 2 (our program should handle):Calculating a price for the pizza Input Example (When it receives):Veggie, Small Pizza, Custom Topping of Peppers Output Example (It should return):The cost is $12.00

-  Behavior 3 (our program should handle):A number that divides by 5 with no remainder is replaced with the word "pong" Input Example (When it receives):11
+  Behavior 3 (our program should handle):
+  Input Example (When it receives):
-  Output Example (It should return): 1,2,3,4,pong,6,7,8,9,pong,11
+  Output Example (It should return):

-  Behavior 4 (our program should handle):A number that divides by 15 with no remainder is replaced with the word "ping-pong" Input Example (When it receives):31
+  Behavior 4 (our program should handle):
+  Input Example (When it receives):
-  Output Example (It should return):1,2,3,4,5,6,7,8,9,10,11,12,13,14,ping-pong,16,17,18,19,20,21,22,23,24,25,26,27,28,29,ping-pong,31}_
+  Output Example
+  }_

 ## Known Bugs

-_{None, could look nicer but no bugs}_
+_{None}_

 ## Support and contact details